thirdweb-dev/react/etc/react.api.md

 // @beta
 export function useWinningBid(contract: RequiredParam<Marketplace>, listingId: RequiredParam<BigNumberish>): UseQueryResult<Offer | undefined, unknown>;

+// @beta
+export type WalletAddress = string;

 // Warnings were encountered during analysis:
 //
-// dist/declarations/dist/hooks/async/claim-conditions.d.ts:102:5 - (ae-forgotten-export) The symbol "WalletAddress" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
 // dist/declarations/dist/hooks/async/roles.d.ts:126:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
 // dist/declarations/dist/hooks/async/roles.d.ts:161:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
+// dist/declarations/dist/types/types.d.ts:154:5 - (ae-incompatible-release-tags) The symbol "buyForWallet" is marked as @public, but its signature references "WalletAddress" which is marked as @beta
+// dist/declarations/dist/types/types.d.ts:160:5 - (ae-incompatible-release-tags) The symbol "to" is marked as @public, but its signature references "WalletAddress" which is marked as @beta

 // (No @packageDocumentation comment for this package)